Foreign relations of Spain: With Morocco

 The strategic position of the Strait of Gibraltar has left a legacy of a number of sovereignty disputes.
 These include the "five places of sovereignty" (plazas de soberanía) on and off the coast of Morocco: the coastal enclaves of Ceuta and Melilla, which Morocco contests, as well as the islands of Peñon de Alhucemas, Peñon de Vélez de la Gomera, and Islas Chafarinas.
 Spain maintains sovereignty over Ceuta, Melilla, Peñon de Velez de la Gomera, Alhucemas and the Chafarinas Islands (captured following the Christian reconquest of Spain) based upon historical grounds, security reasons and on the basis of the UN principle of territorial integrity.
 Spain also maintains that the majority of residents are Spanish.
 Morocco claims these territories on the basis of the UN principles of decolonisation, territorial integrity and that Spanish arguments for the recovery of Gibraltar substantiate Morocco's claim.

+Spain claims sovereignty over the Perejil Island, a small, uninhabited rocky islet located in the South shore of the Strait of Gibraltar.
+The island lies 250 m just off the coast of Morocco, 8 km from Ceuta and 13.5 km from mainland Spain.
+Its sovereignty is disputed between Spain and Morocco.
+It was the subject of an armed incident between the two countries in 2002.
+The incident ended when both countries agreed to return to the status quo ante which existed prior to the Moroccan occupation of the island.
+The islet is now deserted and without any sign of sovereignty.